Netherlands - Education

-Formerly a focus area, education has not been a priority for the Netherlands since 2012
+Formerly a major focus area, emphasis on education has decreased since 2018

-The MFA’s Directorate-General for International Cooperation drives global development policy, no specific education department
+The MFA’s Directorate-General for International Cooperation drives global development policy; no specific department focuses on education

-The responsibility for development cooperation lies with the Netherland’s Minister for Foreign Trade and Development Cooperation (MFTDC), part of the Ministry of Foreign Affairs (MFA).
-Further, within the MFA, the Directorate-General for International Cooperation (DGIS) is responsible for designing and coordinating the implementation of development policy.
-As education is not a priority in itself, there is no specific department within the ministry that focuses on education.
+The responsibility for development cooperation lies with the Netherlands ’ Minister for Foreign Trade and Development Cooperation, part of the Ministry of Foreign Affairs (MFA).
+Within the MFA, the Directorate-General for International Cooperation (DGIS) is responsible for designing and coordinating the implementation of development policy.
+As education is not a priority, there is no specific department within the MFA that focuses on education.